 Position the driver floor mat so that the eyelet is over the pointed end of the retention post and rotate forward to lock in.
-Make sure that the mat does not interfere with the operation of the accelerator or the brake pedal.
+Make sure that the mat does not interfere with the operation of the accelerator, brake pedal or cluch pedal (if equipped).
 To remove the floor mat, reverse the installation procedure.